Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

  __Key-based Filtering:__ By including a key value in each message sent to Kafka, Lightstreamer clients can subscribe to specific items associated with particular keys.
 This allows clients to receive only the messages relevant to their subscribed keys, reducing network bandwidth usage and processing overhead.

- __Efficient Message Processing:__ While a generic Kafka client would receive all messages and need to filter them based on the key, Lightstreamer clients can optimize message processing by subscribing directly to the desired key, resulting in more efficient message handling and reduced latency.
+ __Efficient Message Processing:__ Compared to a traditional approach with generic Kafka clients where all messages from a topic are sent to all connected clients, forcing each client to filter them based on a key, the Lightstreamer Kafka Connector operates differently.
+It acts as a single client for the Kafka broker, receiving each message only once.
+The connector then efficiently distributes messages to relevant clients based on their specific requests, resulting in more efficient message handling and reduced latency.

  __JSON Serialization with Key:__ Serializing JSON messages in Kafka with associated keys enables more granular data distribution and processing.

  __Dynamic Data Updates:__ In real-world scenarios where JSON data structures contain numerous fields, transmitting only the changed fields allows for dynamic updates to be efficiently propagated to clients without unnecessary data overhead.

  __Selective Field Transmission:__ In addition, the Lightstreamer client can further optimize bandwidth usage by subscribing to only a subset of the available fields, selecting only those actually required for its operations.
-This approach results in additional resources savings.
+This approach would result in additional resources savings.

 ## Test Methodology